sirech/homepage2/src/pages/articles/2019-12-14-comparing-traefik2-with-traefik/index.md

   - "traefik.http.routers.web-secure.rule=Host(`echo.testing.com`) && Path(`/standard`)"
 ```

-In theory you can use multiple stores, but I only managed to get my certificate delivered by making it the default one.
+In theory, you can use multiple stores, but I only managed to get my certificate delivered by making it the default one.

 I found the whole thing quite confusing.
 I was getting errors about self-signed certificates in the logs all the time.
 I was thinking that self-signed certificates were not supported.
 But then they did.
 Confusing logs have been a theme during this whole ordeal.

 ## Mutual TLS

 This was a hard requirement I had when I first tried _Traefik_.
-In order to get _mTLS_, you have to add a configuration block that is applied to the _TLS_ connection:
+To get _mTLS_, you have to add a configuration block that is applied to the _TLS_ connection:

 ```yaml
 tls: